- Last updated:

 As part of a major transport infrastructure investment, council is upgrading Brisbane Road (south of Hancock Street and Walan Street) and Walan Street to four traffic lanes.
 The transport corridor will be constructed in stages over a period of four years (2019-2023).
 In addition to improving traffic flow, this important project will enhance the southern entrance into Mooloolaba and create a corridor that is integrated and inviting for pedestrians, cyclists, motorists and public transport users.
 This is one of many Mooloolaba infrastructure projects council is investing in to create a world-class destination for residents and visitors to enjoy.

 The Mooloolaba Transport Corridor Upgrade (MTCU) of Brisbane Road and Walan Street, is a multi-stage upgrade project.
 The MTCU Project and associated staging was endorsed by council at the July 2018 Ordinary Meeting.

-The first stage, stage 1a, was completed in October 2019 and is part of the broader project.
-It included the extension of Naroo Court through to Muraban Street.
+Stage 1a was completed in October 2019 and is part of the broader project.
+It included the extension of Naroo Court through to Muraban Street, Mooloolaba.

 The MTCU project includes the following stages and scheduled timeframes (which will be subject to weather, site conditions, council’s budget process and other funding and may change).

 To minimise inconvenience to the community the project has been broken into stages.
-You can view each stage via the maps:
+To view the staging plan, please refer to the map.

-- Extension of Naroo Court thought to Muraban Street including a new roundabout.
+- Extension of Naroo Court through to Muraban Street including a new roundabout at Muraban Street.

 Stage 1b: Walan Street Upgrade (February 2020 - late 2020)

-Walan street upgrade between Venning street and Smith street to four traffic lanes
+- widening of Walan Street between Venning Street and Smith Street to four traffic lanes

 - a new signalised intersection at Walan Street and Naroo Court